 Estes Park is a very safe place to vacation and explore.
 There is little crime in this area beyond occasional petty theft, which is to be expected in a touristy environment.
-As long as you keep track of your valuable personal belongings like your wallet, purse, and cell phone, you shouldn’t have much to worry about during your stay in town or near the park.
+As long as you keep track of your valuable personal belongings like your wallet, purse, and cell phone, it would be best if you didn’t have much to worry about during your stay in town or near the park.
 Of course, you should always keep an eye out for bears and other wildlife, but you likely won’t have to worry about them much either.

 When is the best time of the year to visit Rocky Mountain National Park?

 Rocky Mountain National Park is a wonderful place to visit any time of the year.
 Most people flock to this area during the summertime, so you’re likely to find Estes Park quite crowded and busy in June, July, August, and September on any day of the week.
 Things start to slow down toward the end of September and in October, and then Estes is not very busy at all during the winter and spring.
 Many people find the winter and spring months to be the best time to visit to avoid crowds – hotel prices drop immensely during the off-season – but there is still plenty to do, both inside and outside of the park.

 Will I need a rental car to enjoy Estes Park, Colorado?